hurlab/tox21enricher/README.md

-<h1>Tox21 Enricher</h1>
+<h1>Tox21Enricher-Shiny</h1>
-Tox21 Enricher is a web application that is still currently under development.
-It performs PubChem enrichment analysis on a set or sets of chemicals included in the the Tox21 chemical dataset, and it is being devloped in collaboration with NIEHS as part of their suite of Tox21-related tools.
+Tox21Enricher-Shiny is a web application built using the Shiny framework for R. It performs PubChem enrichment analysis on a set or sets of chemicals included in the the Tox21 chemical dataset, and it is being devloped in collaboration with the NIEHS as part of their suite of Tox21-related tools.

 The Tox21Enricher database may be downloaded in its entirety here: [http://hurlab(dot)med(dot)und(dot)edu/tox21enricher_db.tar.gz](http://hurlab.med.und.edu/tox21enricher_db.tar.gz).
 (You may need to right-click, copy the link address, and paste it in a new window to download.)